andersresell/fem4146/README.md

 ---

-The following script was used to specify the above problem:
+The following script was used to specify the problem displayed above:

 ```python
 from src.useful_imports import *  #import required functions